julien-boudry/Condorcet/Docs/ApiReferences/Utils_CondorcetUtil Class/public static Utils_CondorcetUtil--format.md

 public static Utils\CondorcetUtil::format ( mixed $input [, bool $convertObject = true] ): mixed
 ```

-Provide pretty re-formatting, human compliant, of all Condorcet PHP object or result set.
+Provides pretty re-formatting, human readable, of all Condorcet PHP objects or result sets.
-Can be use before a var_dump, or just to get more simple data output.
+Can be used before a var_dump, or just to get simpler data output.

 #### **input:** *`mixed`*